CSYClubIIITK/CTF-Guide/src/forensics/steganography.md

 &#x20;                        Embed data: steghide embed -cf cover\_image.jpg -ef hidden\_file.txt

+### Stegsolve

-6\.
-For an image, finding metadata can be difficult.
+&#x20;For an image, finding metadata can be difficult.
 Data concealed can be retrieved by using the stegsolve command.
 This Steganographic tool helps us to analyze the color and bit plane of the image, manipulate pixels, identify discrepancies, image overlay&#x20;

 &#x20;                         Syntax:  java -jar filename.jar

 &#x20;                          Download the Stegsolve JAR file.

-7\.
+### Zsteg

 Another such tool is Zsteg.
 It is powerful in analyzing png and bmp files

 &#x20;                           Syntax:   zsteg \[OPTIONS] FILE(S)